Omar10lfc/LSTM_Human_Activity_Detection/README.md

    - Ploted ROC-AUC curves for each activity class.

 8. **Run the Notebook:**
-   Open `LSTM_Human_Activity_Detection.ipynb` in Jupyter Notebook and execute the cells step by step.
+   Open `Human_Activity_Recognition_with_LSTM.ipynb` in Jupyter Notebook and execute the cells step by step.

 ## Model Architecture